What's inside the Oscar goodie bags

 No time? blue News summarizes for you

-Travel lovers will also get their money's worth.
+Even travelers will get their money's worth.
 This year's goodie bags contain several vouchers for exclusive luxury vacations.
 These include stays in Costa Rica, where the stars can relax in a luxurious wellness resort.

 Those who prefer winter can look forward to a trip to Lapland - including spectacular nature, northern lights and exclusive accommodation.
 Such trips have been among the most valuable gifts in the Oscar goodie bag for years and are intended to give the nominees a break from the hustle and bustle of Hollywood after the awards ceremony.